grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "Are you fucking kidding me?"
 Shakes exclaimed.

-"We have to get the boats off Shakes."
+"We have to get the boats off, Shakes."

 "Fuckin' right we do."